Boulders Beach - Penguins

 Nearby Tip: Visit the breathtaking Table Mountain at Cape Town.
 We just updated our Table Mountain Guide (the link takes you to our article) with great tips you should know, as well as tour suggestions.

-The best time to visit Boulders Beach with a high number of penguins on the beach is during the peak of the breeding season from February to May.
-If you want to dodge the crowds April and May are less busy, except the Holy Week, otherwise, come early or late in the day.
-However, you will never be disappointed there are penguins around the entire year.
+The best time to visit Boulders Beach full of penguins is during the peak of the breeding season from February to May; in the late afternoon roughly from 4 pm onwards when the penguins come back to their nests.
+If you want to dodge the crowds, April and May are less busy, except Holy Week.
+In the late afternoon, crowds thin out as well.

 Avoiding Tourist Crowds

 The busy months are November until March; worst in December and January.
-However, it can be crowded in the shoulder and off-season as well, especially on the weekends.
-To beat the crowds and increase the chance of a parking lot, be there very early in the morning as soon as they open.
-An alternative is to go late: roughly 1 hour before they close.
-You'll see more penguins compared to the morning.
+However, it can be crowded in the shoulder and off-season as well, especially on the weekends and in the daytime.
+To beat the crowds and increase the chance of a parking lot, be there very early in the morning as soon as they open but, there are fewer penguins around.
+An alternative and our favourite time is late afternoon: roughly 2-3 hours before they close, depending on the season.
+You'll see many more penguins compared to the morning.
+We spent here already several afternoons until closure in March 2020.
+During the last hour, we were always almost alone.
+What a wonderful experience to watch hundreds of penguins arriving from their daily foraging.

 - Summer: December - January 07:00 - 19:30